 When creating a load balancer, configure the following settings to create a listener.
 You can also specify the name of an existing load balancer to create a new listener or modify an existing one.

-You can specify an SSL certificate for a listener, to terminate HTTPS communication.
+It is possible to specify the SSL certificate used for HTTPs communication and SSL communication in a listener.